House-Based Pastoral Care

-Canterbury’s House System has been carefully designed to cater for all students, supporting the academic, sporting and cultural aspects of the College.
+Canterbury’s House System has been carefully designed to cater for all students, supporting the wellbeing, vision, values, academic, sporting and cultural aspects of the College.

 Multiple year level House Form groups create the basis of our pastoral care system.